 If you don’t register we can’t provide meals.

 During the festival there will be unlimited drinking water and a drink bar too.
-We try to minimize the waste so please bring reusable cups.
+We try

 Yes.